 Trip Advisor

-Everyone knows about Trip Advisor, and even though it was once known only as space for those wanting to vent their negatives experiences, it has turned itself around to become a comprehensive travel resource, ranking properties and attractions and hosting useful forums for discussion.
+Everyone knows about Trip Advisor, and even though it was once known only as space for those wanting to vent their negative experiences, some elements of it, with a little digging, can be a comprehensive travel resource, ranking properties and attractions and hosting useful forums for discussion.

-From Emirates to EasyJet, Expedia has pulled together a very handy guide to hand luggage, where you to quickly check the exact sizes of the hand luggage and hold weights you’re able to carry on board a flight.
+From Emirates to EasyJet, hand luggage allowances vary from one flight carrier to the next.
+Expedia pulled together a very helpful hand luggage guide, where you to quickly check the exact sizes of the hand luggage and hold weights you’re able to carry on board a flight.
 I’ve been caught out a few times with my small suitcase, which has been OK in size for one flight carrier, but slightly too big for another.

 This travel resource also allows you to determine which airline is the best value for money when it comes to the all-important inclusion of luggage allowance.